MUST-Deep-Learning/KnowIt/default_archs/arch_how_to.md

                             Where t is the number of time steps (delays) and c is the number of output components.
                 All other arguments are optional and default values must be provided.

-            -   The class must also have a forward function.
+            -   The class must also have a forward function that recieved one argument (the input tensor).

             - Otherwise the only current expectation is that the module is based on pytorch modules.